kubernetes/website/docs/concepts/policy/pod-security-policy.md

 **FSGroup** - Controls the supplemental group applied to some volumes.

-- *MustRunAs* - Requires at least one range to be specified.
+- *MustRunAs* - Requires at least one `range` to be specified.
 Uses the minimum value of the first range as the default.
-Validates against the first ID in the first range.
+Validates against all ranges.
 - *RunAsAny* - No default provided.
 Allows any `fsGroup` ID to be specified.

 **AllowedHostPaths** - This specifies a whitelist of host paths that are allowed